The best AI test case generation tools in 2026, ranked by generation method:

 Do AI-generated test cases break when the UI changes?

 With self-healing tools, they adapt rather than break.
 Intent-based healing (Shiplight) handles larger UI changes better than locator-fallback healing, because the AI resolves from semantic intent rather than a selector shortlist.
-Without self-healing, generated test cases become a maintenance burden just like manually written ones.
+Without self-healing, generated test cases become selector-bound code that someone maintains, and that holds even when a coding agent generated the code.

 Can AI generate test cases for authentication and payment flows?